-Part of a good AHP management plan is to understand the symptoms of an attack.
+Part of a good AHP management plan is understanding the symptoms of an attack.
 This will help you know when to act before it leads to serious complications.

 According to the National Institutes of Health, severe abdominal pain is the most common symptom of an impending AHP attack.
-The pain may extend to other parts of your body, such as your arms, legs, and back.
+The pain may extend to other parts of your body, such as your:

 An AHP attack can also cause:

 - breathing difficulties, such as wheezing or a tight feeling in your throat

 - difficulty urinating

 - increased heart rate or noticeable heart palpitations

 Call your doctor if you experience any of the above symptoms.
 Your doctor may direct you to a hospital for treatment.